naiyt/Search-engine/README.md

 I've since decided to try and dust it off and improve it a bit.
 I decided to try and implement it in the Google App Engine, which was somewhat succesfull.
 However, it puts a ton of read/write access on the datastore, resulting in me reaching my App Engine quotas way too quickly...so I'll likely end up just implementing this locally for now.
+I've create an SQL branch that doesn't use GAE at all, but it's got a fair number of bugs that I need to fix up.

 It's still got a fair number of bugs and things that need to be done to get this working properly and effectively.